 ThorstenSchmitt - Fotolia

 Organizations with virtualization infrastructures are shifting their focus toward Agile software development and the cloud.
-They still need employees to maintain virtualized legacy equipment, but new technology also means a need for new expertise, such as cloud infrastructure knowledge.
+They still need employees to maintain virtualized legacy equipment, but technology also means a need for expertise, such as cloud infrastructure knowledge.

 "There is an IT skills gap because technology is emerging faster than the training programs needed to keep up with it," said Lisa Jones, global product director for Cisco's Global Knowledge Training based in Raleigh-Durham, N.C.